lukedodd/JitCalc/README.md

 Compiling
 ---------

 This project uses a CMake build.
-You'll need a recent version of GCC or clang (C++11 features used heavily).
-Tested on x86-64 Linux only.
-I'd expect x86-64 OSX to work too.
+You'll need a recent version of GCC or clang (C++11 features used).

     # git checkout
     git clone https://github.com/lukedodd/JitCalc.git